manojkarthick/py-bluemix-watson-api/README.md

-# Getting Started with Python on Bluemix
+# Flask Application for Image recognition on IBM Bluemix

 This is a simple demonstration on how to use the IBM Watson API to do image recognition and deploy on IBM Bluemix